NF (rapper): 2017-2019: Perception, The Search

+2020-2025: Clouds, Hope, Fear

-In October 2020, NF returned with the non-album single "Chasing_(Demo)", after sharing a snippet of it online.
-The song features 15-year-old Australian fan Mikayla Sippel, who uploaded a cover of it, which inspired NF to officially release the song after being "blown away" by her version.
+In October 2020, Feuerstein returned with the non-album single "Chasing_(Demo)", after sharing a snippet of it online.
+The song features vocals by then 15-year-old Australian fan Mikayla Sippel, who uploaded a cover of it, which inspired NF to officially release the song after being "blown away" by her version.

-On February 18, 2021, NF released the single "Clouds", alongside a music video, and announced his mixtape of the same name, which was scheduled for a March 26, 2021, release.
-The mixtape included "Paid My Dues", as well as guest appearances from rappers Hopsin (Lost/LOST) and Tech N9ne (Trust/TRUST), followed by a third single, "Lost" featuring Hopsin, released on March 11, 2021.
+On February 18, 2021, Feuerstein released the single "Clouds", alongside a music video, and announced his mixtape of the same name, which was scheduled for a March 26, 2021, release.
+The mixtape included "Paid My Dues", as well as guest appearances from rappers Hopsin and Tech N9ne, followed by a third single, "Lost" featuring Hopsin, released on March 11, 2021.
 On March 26, 2021, Clouds (The Mixtape) was released.
+A song from the mixtape called "LAYERS" was featured on the VH1 show Black Ink Crew: Chicago.

-After a year-long absence from music, NF released a single "Hope" on February 16, 2023, announcing his fifth studio album of the same name.
+After a year-long absence from music, Feuerstein released a single "Hope" on February 16, 2023, announcing his fifth studio album of the same name.
 He released another single entitled "Motto" on March 9, 2023.
 Hope was released on April 7, 2023, along with the music video for the single "Happy".

-On October 30th, 2025, after a two-year hiatus, NF announced his third extended play, Fear, which released on November 14th, 2025.
-The release included music videos for the songs "Fear" and "Washed Up".
+On October 30, 2025, after a two-year hiatus, Feuerstein announced his third extended play, Fear, which released on November 14, 2025.
+The release included music videos for the songs "Fear" and "Washed Up", along with collaborations with MGK and James Arthur.
+In February of 2026, US Olympic figure skater Ilia Malanin performed a routine using the song "Fear".

 Artistry

-Feuerstein has credited Eminem as his prime influence in hip hop, claiming that at one point that was all he listened to.
+Feuerstein has credited Eminem as his prime influence in hip-hop, claiming that at one point that was all he listened to.
 Feuerstein has also credited Adele and Ed Sheeran as influences to his music style and instrumental components.
-NF's style has also been compared to Logic and Machine Gun Kelly.
-Although he found his musical upbringing in Christian hip-hop, Feuerstein has denied his label as a Christian rapper, saying "I'm a Christian, but I don't make Christian music.
+NF's style has also been compared to Logic and MGK.
+Although he found his musical upbringing in Christian hip-hop, Feuerstein has denied the label of Christian rapper, saying "I'm a Christian, but I don't make Christian music.
 You're not going to reach everyone with just one point of view.
 I write about things I'm actually dealing with.
 You don't have to be Christian to relate to them."

-In 2013, Feuerstein appeared on Christian hip-hop artist Flame's album Royal Flush on the track "Start Over".
-In 2015, his features on TobyMac's This Is Not a Test track "Til the Day I Die" and Marty's Marty For President track "The One With My Friends" gained him fame and recognition in the Christian hip-hop genre.
-Feuerstein's 2017 collaboration with Futuristic, "Epiphany", enhanced his career in the secular hip hop industry.